b09/javascript_notes/super_notes.md

 node play.js
 ```

-Notice that we don't get any feedback at all.
-Node will only tell us if our tests are failing.
-Let's break our test and see what happens.
+We don't get feedback.
+Node only tells us if our tests fail.
+Let's break our test.

 ```js
 assert.equal(true, false);